What is a Wireless Bridge?

 - Receiver Antenna for the Destination Location

-These antennas point at each other, and are each powered via a individual power adapter.
+These antennas point at each other, and are each powered via a individual power adapter or POE injector:

 The broadcast antenna connects to your existing router, switch, PC, or other network device.
 The broadcast antenna of the wireless bridge uses a cat5e or cat6 cable to provide power and data to the network.

 The receiver antenna connects to your remote router, switch, or other network device the same way.
 It uses a single, cat5e cable to get power and data.

 The two antennas then communicate between each other, and only each other to establish a secure reliable wi-fi connection.

 Variables for choosing the correct wireless bridge: